-National Guard and Reserve retirees in the “gray area,” may be eligible to purchase the DoD’s TRICARE Retired Reserve coverage.
+National Guard and Reserve retirees may be eligible to purchase the DoD’s TRICARE Retired Reserve coverage.
 This means, as an ROA member, you also qualify for ROA’s ReserveCare TRICARE Retired Reserve Supplement.

 ReserveCare Includes These Competitive Advantages:

-Choice of plan options to fit your lifestyle and budget.
+Choice of plan options to help fit your lifestyle and budget.

 ReserveCare TRICARE Retired Reserve Basic Supplement: